 HTN, including Secondary Forms

-Each block is preceded by a question set that the fellow completes with the assistance of outside reading.
-These quizzes are reviewed in small group sessions prior to the related lecture block.
-Such self-directed learning and quizzing prior to lecture blocks enhances knowledge acquisition during lectures and provides Nephrology Board Exam practice.
-Over the next 4-6 weeks, we proceed through conferences (see below) related to that topic.
-A pocketbook of lecture notes provided at the start of the year facilitates learning further.
-Finally, the block is concluded with a NephSAP question review which relates to the same subject matter.
+Each block is preceded by a pretest that the fellow completes with the assistance of recommended reading.
+These pretests are reviewed in small group sessions prior to the related lecture block.
+Such self-directed learning prior to the lecture blocks establishes a foundation of knowledge upon which the lectures build.
+Over the next 4-6 weeks, we proceed through lectures related to that topic.
+A comprehensive set of lecture notes produced at our institution, “The Field Guide to the Kidney,” distills the essential concepts across the breadth of nephrology and further facilitates learning.
+Finally, utilizing audience response technology, the block is concluded with Board Exam Question Sessions covering the same subject matter.
 This iterative and active learning process ensures that concepts are learned.

 - Renal Grand Rounds – Lectures covering renal physiology and topics in clinical nephrology are provided every Tuesday and Thursday.
 These are presented in topic blocks that cover the entire field of nephrology.